 ... so why not have a policy where at each physical a family doctor explains the benefits and downsides of testing... then all of the testaphobic/DREphobic ostrich types out there can refuse the test and live the thrill of rolling the dice maybe living against the odds... and all of the prevention/detection minded folks will live the thrill of the Russian roulette testing life of hoping for a clear test each visit yet finding comfort in the proactive strategy of strike early, strike hard… then living long and prosper...

-My perspective is coloured of course by my life experiences… I will self-identify as being strongly of the prevention/detection mindset and have insisted on a DRE at each annual physical since my 20’s (in spite of not having any of the “traditional risk factors”)… fortunately for me, having followed this testing regime, at age 45 my family doctor found during a routine DRE that I had a new irregularity to the shape of my prostate… even though my PSA was still like 0.8… I elected for the biopsy which showed that I had prostate cancer :-o I volunteered to have a radical prostatectomy in the summer of 2010 and have recovered fully since… apparently our species can still live without a prostate! :-D
+My perspective is coloured of course by my life experiences… I will self-identify as being strongly of the prevention/detection mindset and have insisted on a DRE at each annual physical since my 20’s (in spite of not having any of the “traditional risk factors”)… fortunately for me, having followed this testing regime, at age 45 my family doctor found during a routine DRE that I had a new irregularity to the shape of my prostate… even though my PSA was still like 0.8… I elected for the biopsy which showed that I had prostate cancer 😮 I volunteered to have a radical prostatectomy in the summer of 2010 and have recovered fully since… apparently our species can still live without a prostate! 😀

 Just do it!!

-And that is not to say that we shouldn't be continuing to find new and better ways to test and to distinguish the indolent from the aggressive--far from it.
+And that is not to say that we shouldn’t be continuing to find new and better ways to test and to distinguish the indolent from the aggressive–far from it.

 In the meantime, don't rest...test!